Compensation in neighbour disputes over boundaries

 Working rule: “get off my land”

-In most cases of trespass, the parties will primarily want to stop it.
+In most neighbour disputes involving trespass, the parties will primarily want to stop it.
 However, the court has the discretion to award damages in lieu of an injunction.
 The 1895 case of Shelfer v City of London Electric Lighting Co says that “money sooths all ills,” although you cannot buy the right to injure land.

 In that case a working rule was established, which means that damages can be awarded in place of an injunction if: